digitalmalayali/Linkhub/README.md

 }
 ```

 Adding a new link-in-bio is super easy.
+Make sure to add it at the start.

 ```html
 <div class="insta-item">